How to negotiate a higher salary in Singapore

-Consider the perks
+3. Consider the perks

 Remember that your overall salary package consists more than a paycheck.
 It also includes benefits such as annual and medical leave.

-Work with the hiring manager to find a win-win solution by asking for better performance-based bonuses or take into account flexible work arrangements or telecommuting benefits.
+Work with the hiring manager to find a win-win solution by asking for better performance-based bonuses or take into account flexible working hours or telecommuting benefits.